kstenerud/nixos-beginners-handbook/nix-language.md

      return func_3(a, b)
 ```

 In the above example (still using a fictional functional language), `func_x` has no effect because it is pure, and the result of its call is not used anywhere.
-In fact, this function will return the same value no matter what value of `x` you pass in, rendering `x` useless!
+In fact, because the result of `func_x(x)` isn't stored or used anywhere, `my_function(x)` will return the same result no matter what value of `x` you pass in, rendering `x` useless!

 Because the effects of a function are useless unless stored or used somewhere, everything in Nix is essentially an expression.
 Every bit of code is either calculating a value, or temporarily storing an intermediate value for the calculation of its final value.
 At the end of your program, you're left with a single value that represents the result of the program.
 Anything that wasn't returned is lost.

-In fact, your NixOS configuration is basically one big expression yielding the set of your operting system's configuration (the programs installed, the users of the system, the services running, etc).
-This is what makes deterministic builds possible: Pure functions that yield the same results for the same inputs every time are put together into a final expression that generates the same running system every time.
+Your NixOS configuration is basically one big expression yielding the set of your operting system's configuration (the programs installed, the users of the system, the services running, etc).
+This is what makes deterministic builds possible: Pure functions yield the same results for the same inputs every time.
+These are put together into a final expression that generates the exact same running system for the same configuration every time.